 7. What is Inheritance?

 In OOP, inheritance can be defined as the process through which objects or classes are created by defining other objects or classes.
-The ‘child’ is the object that inherits while the ‘parent’ is where the attributes or behaviour is inherited from.
+The ‘child’ is the object that inherits, while the ‘parent’ is where the attributes or behavior is inherited from.

 Inheritance allows implementations to become much simpler while also facilitating code reusability.
 Here are the five different types of inheritances:

 - Single inheritance

 - Hierarchical inheritance